2001 Shell Championship Series: Sandown, Victoria

-Todd Kelly wins his first ever championship round after a win in race 2 and other consistent race results.
-Mark Skaife wins the first race in dry conditions, but struggled in the wet conditions and eventually retired from race 3 after contact with Steven Richards.
-Craig Lowndes won the 3rd race from Marcos Ambrose.
+Todd Kelly wins his first-ever championship round, securing victory in race 2 and delivering other consistent results.
+Mark Skaife wins the first race in dry conditions but struggles in the wet and ultimately retires from race 3 following contact with Steven Richards.
+Craig Lowndes wins the third race, finishing ahead of Marcos Ambrose.

 Overall

-Mark Skaife wins the series for the 4th time ahead of Russell Ingall.
-Jason Bright comes 3rd ahead of Greg Murphy.
-The first Ford driver is Steven Johnson.
-Todd Kelly comes 6th after his strong final round ahead of Paul Radisich who had some strong rounds.
-Marcos Ambrose collected the rookie of the year award after coming 8th but would regret the endurance races where he only collected 112 pts.
-Steve Ellery is the first driver from a single car team, placing 9th and Garth Tander eventually finishes 10th after a tough year.
-Craig Lowndes is 11th in his first year for Ford.
+Mark Skaife wins the series for the fourth time, finishing ahead of Russell Ingall.
+Jason Bright takes third, ahead of Greg Murphy.
+The top Ford driver is Steven Johnson.
+Todd Kelly finishes sixth, thanks to a strong final round, ahead of Paul Radisich, who had some solid performances throughout the season.
+Marcos Ambrose is awarded Rookie of the Year after finishing eighth, though he would likely regret his performance in the endurance races, where he earned only 112 points.
+Steve Ellery, the highest-placing driver from a single-car team, takes ninth, while Garth Tander finishes tenth after a challenging year.
+Craig Lowndes concludes his first year with Ford in eleventh place.